-The Nitty Gritty of Play (USA Pickleball rules) states the server's arm must be moving in an upward arc when the ball is struck.
+The Nitty Gritty of Play (USA Pickleball rules) The server's arm must be moving in an upward arc when the ball is struck.

+How to win

+Points can only be earned by the side that's serving, and the winner is the first side to get to 11 points and be leading by at least two.
+What's great?
+There's no French terminology like "love" aka "L'oeuf" to learn.
 Paddle contact with the ball must not be made above the waist level.
 The head of the paddle must not be above the highest part of the wrist at contact.

-A 'drop serve' is also permitted in which case none of the elements above apply.
+A 'drop serve' is also permitted in which case none of the ele-